All photos shown are owned by Gleam Team and are examples of our own work

-**(our £6 per sq metre price does NOT include polymeric sand or Superior sealer due to the increased costs.
+**(our £7 per sq metre price does NOT include polymeric sand or Superior sealer due to the increased costs.
 However, we are happy to use whatever products our customers would prefer and will work out the most competitive price possible.
 We only charge you for actual costs and do not profit from supplying materials.
-Repairs may also incur additional cost).
+Repairs may also incur additional cost.

 Advantages of sealing block paving

-Paving sealer provides a protective over your the surfaces that helps preserve the condition and look of the paving by :
+Paving sealer provides a protective layer over the surfaces that helps preserve the condition and look of the paving by :